Kcyle/terrapinanimesocietyweb/docs/EDITING.md

 ## Before you publish

 If you are working on your own computer, run `npm run build` before pushing.
 A successful build means the site is safe to publish.
-A failure almost always points back to punctuation in the last JSON file you touched.
+If it fails the culprit is likely the last JSON file you touched.